wabiverse/icu/README.md

 ```

-##### Then, for any target you'd like, add the zlib product as a target dependency, a complete example.
+##### Then, for any target you'd like, add the icu product as a target dependency, a complete example.
 ```swift
 // swift-tools-version: 5.10
 import PackageDescription